MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -GrantSendOnBehalfTo
-!!!
-Exchange Server 2010, Exchange Server 2013

-The GrantSendOnBehalfTo parameter specifies the DN of other mailboxes that can send on behalf of this folder.

-!!!
-Exchange Server 2016, Exchange Online

 The GrantSendOnBehalfTo parameter specifies who can send on behalf of this public folder.
 Although messages sent on behalf of the mail user clearly show the sender in the From field (\<Sender\> on behalf of \<Public folder\>), replies to these messages are delivered to the public folder, not the sender.

 The sender you specify for this parameter must a mailbox, mail user or mail-enabled security group (a mail-enabled security principal that can have permissions assigned).
 You can use any value that uniquely identifies the sender.